2. Git Basics

 If you want your own

-serverfix branch that you can work on, you can base it off your remote branch:
+serverfix branch that you can work on, you can base it off your remote-tracking branch:

 $ git checkout -b serverfix origin/serverfix Branch serverfix set up to track remote branch serverfix from origin.
 Switched to a new branch 'serverfix'

 This gives you a local branch that you can work on that starts where